TableMateio/searchiqs-cleaner-safari-extension/README.md

 ## How to Use

 1. Navigate to https://www.searchiqs.com in Safari
-2. The extension automatically detects and removes unwanted dialogs/overlays
+2. The extension automatically:
+   - Detects and removes unwanted dialogs/overlays
+   - Restores normal right-click functionality
 3. Check the browser console (Developer Tools) to see removal logs if needed

 ## Troubleshooting